UnicycleDumpTruck/MorseRiddler/bbq.md

 ## Glossary of Prosigns and Abbreviations

-- = or BT: Separator like comma or period
+- = or BT is a separator like comma or period
-- RIG: THe radio they are using
+- RIG is the radio they are using
-- ANT: The antenna they are using, often followed by the height at which it's installed
+- ANT is the antenna they are using, sometimes followed by the height at which it's installed
-- PADDLE: What brand of paddle they are using to send CW
+- PADDLE is brand of paddle they are using to send CW
-- FIRST LICENSED or YEAR LICENSED or LICENSED: The year they first got their amateur radio license
+- FIRST LICENSED or YEAR LICENSED or LICENSED is the year that they first got their amateur radio license

 ## Copied Clues